<a name="18.0.0-next.1"></a>

 The main differences are;

-is always suffixed with a /
+- pathname is always suffixed with a /.

-protocol and port in url is 80
+- port is empty when http: protocol and port in url is 80

-protocol and port in url is 443
+- port is empty when https: protocol and port in url is 443

 router